confluence/python-textbok/python_notes/Errors_and_Exceptions.rst

 We can also write our own custom exception classes which are based on existing exception classes -- we will see some examples of this in a later chapter.

 ..
-Todo:: moved this after basic classes, so rewrite to reflect this and add section on defining your own hierarchy.
-Add more stuff from the old exceptions chapter.
+Todo:: moved this before functions.
+Make sure that makes sense.
+Add more stuff from the old exceptions chapter (e.g. re-raising exceptions).
+Add stuff about defining your own exception hierarchy somewhere after OO chapter.

 Debugging programs
 ------------------